andrewferrier/debugprint.nvim/README.md

     Markdown)
     ([issue](https://github.com/andrewferrier/debugprint.nvim/issues/9))

-*   Using Treesitter to dynamically detect variable names
+*   Using Treesitter to dynamically detect variable names the cursor is on so they don't have to be typed.

 ## Known Limitations

-*   `debugprint` only supports variable names or simple expressions when using `dQp` - in particular, it does not make any attempt to escape expressions, and may generate invalid syntax if you try to be too clever.
+*   `debugprint` only supports variable names or simple expressions when using `dQp`/`dQP` - in particular, it does not make any attempt to escape expressions, and may generate invalid syntax if you try to be too clever.
     There's [an issue to look at ways of improving this](https://github.com/andrewferrier/debugprint.nvim/issues/20).